Gomphrena celosioides

 2 Gomphrena celosioides Along Waialua Beach Road between Haleiwa & Waialua Roadside with grasses & Tridax.
 Preserved_Specimen Nagata, K.M.
 4465 Oahu BISH 1998-03-29

-7 Gomphrena celosioides Below Poipu town On dirt road in abandoned pastureland now dominated by koa haole.
+5 Gomphrena celosioides Below Poipu town Dirt road in abandoned pastureland now dominated by koa haole.
 Preserved_Specimen Imada, C. Kauai BISH 1990-02-08

-8 Gomphrena celosioides Kau District near Punaluu launch ramp Growing along the edge of a dirt parking lot and boat launch area -- associatied vegetation: Leucaena leucocephala and various grasses.
-Preserved_Specimen Murphy, M. 247 Hawaii BISH 2023-06-13
+6 Gomphrena celosioides Kau District near Punaluu launch ramp Growing along the edge of a dirt parking lot and boat launch area -- associatied vegetation: Leucaena leucocephala and various grasses.
+Preserved_Specimen Over 50 individuals observed flowering and fruiting.
+Prostrate herb, matt forming.
+Lvs opposite, elliptical, green.
+Inflorescence on terminal spikes, white bracts, long cylinder to globe-shaped.
+Murphy, M. 247 Hawaii BISH 2023-06-13

-9 Gomphrena celosioides Makapu'u point, sea cliffs between the lookout and the highway.
-Off of the official trail Dry, sunny area Preserved_Specimen Faccenda, K. 2232 Oahu BISH 2022-02-12
+7 Gomphrena celosioides Makapu'u point, sea cliffs between the lookout and the highway.
+Off of the official trail Dry, sunny area Preserved_Specimen With thick rhizome, one plant seen Faccenda, K. 2232 Oahu BISH 2022-02-12

-11 Gomphrena celosioides Below Poipu town Dirt road in abandoned pastureland now dominated by koa haole.
+12 Gomphrena celosioides Below Poipu town On dirt road in abandoned pastureland now dominated by koa haole.
 Preserved_Specimen Imada, C. Kauai BISH 1990-02-08